 - Lindsay Bonanno (Hope, Freehold) worked with the Peace Corps in Mali (North West Africa).

 - Lori Lepelletier (Redeemer, Succasunna), worked in Mexico on an ELCA Servant-Hunger-Poverty Trip before starting seminary.

 - Larissa Kravanja (Nativity, East Brunswick) traveled to South America and Africa with a UN Women’s Organization.

 - Dan Nelson (Calvary, Cranford) spent a summer in Africa on a humanitarian aid mission.

 - Susie Wilson (Redeemer, Ramsey) has lead International Servant Trips to Mexico and other servant trips within the United States.

 In Bosnia we serve in a very religiously diverse country.
 While the children we work with are from all the different ethnic and religious backgrounds, our interpreters are primarily (though not exclusively) Muslim.
 Over the years our relationships with them have developed into ones of deep respect and love.
-This past summer we brought five of our interpreters home with us to meet our congregations and country, and to help lead several programs at the ELCA National Youth Gathering in San Antonio, Texas.
-The inter-religious nature of our ministry, particularly in relation to our Bosnian Muslim coordinator and interpreters, is an emphasis of the ELCA, and one which we are exploring new ways to strengthen.
+We have brought some of these young leaders to the United States to help lead programs at ELCA National Youth Gatherings.
+The inter-religious nature of our ministry, particularly in relation to our Bosnian Muslim coordinator and interpreters, is an emphasis of the ELCA, and one we are exploring new ways to strengthen.